How to start your garden transformation

 First step: At an initial no-fee meeting, I will talk you through our design approach and how it will be tailored to your needs and your site.
 We'll cover the nuts-and-bolts of your brief, how you would like to use your outdoors spaces, plus any practical requirements.
 Above all, it's essential to get a sense of your style and preferences so that they can be reflected in the design response.

 After the meeting I will send you a summary brief with a fee proposal for you to approve.
-The proposal will be broken into steps, typically ranging from concept design to project management.
+The proposal will be broken into steps, typically ranging from concept design to on-the-ground project inspection.
 In any event, you will not be obliged to commit to all the steps upfront.

 For large sites, an over-arching design concept will be developed, with planting and landscape works envisaged in phases over time.

 Note: this phase is not always necessary for a typical small/mid-sized garden design process.